-Deanna K. Anderson Staff
+Deanna K. Anderson Executive Staff

 Deanna Anderson is the President and Founder of Organized Management Solutions, LLC, an operations management company established in 2005.
 Deanna has extensive experience managing associations, law firms and small businesses in Arizona and prides herself on her long-term client relationships.
 She is a graduate of Northern Arizona University where she obtained her degree in Public Relations with a Minor in History and she also obtained her Paralegal Certificate from Phoenix College.
 Deanna provides GCI with various administrative and bookkeeping services.
-Deanna is the proud single parent of a daughter who is a freshman at Washington State University studying Advertising.
+Deanna is the proud single parent of a daughter who is a junior at Washington State University studying Advertising.

-Dave Wells, Ph.D.
-Research Director
+Open Research Director

-Amy Pedotto Research Project Manager
+Amy Pedotto Research Project Manager (on leave)

 Amy Pedotto has bachelor’s degrees in Journalism and Spanish from Arizona State University and a master’s degree in International Policy and Management from UC San Diego.
 Her experience includes communications, strategy, business development, and project management.
 She has contributed to GCI’s research on empowerment scholarship accounts, charter school financial transparency and accountability, and unemployment reform among other issues.